 Before you read this idea, try to find a ballerina in this sea of flamingos:

 Found it?
 It doesn’t matter.
 What is important here is that this single piece earned nearly 50 links from sources like The Sun, Telegraph and Metro UK.
 Stacey McNaught presented this case study during last October’s Learn Inbound.

-Watch Stacey’s talk in October’s Learn Inbound where she explains this idea and her process of content research and validation:
+Watch Stacey’s talk from October’s Learn Inbound where she explains this idea and her process of content research and validation.

-Sometimes content that attracts links can end up being a simple.
-It might be hard to find a concept, but you don not have to come up with anything megalomaniac or difficult to execute.
+Sometimes content that attracts links can end up being simple.
+It might be hard to find a concept, but you don’t not have to come up with anything megalomaniac or difficult to execute.